 PPCS’ service territory is divided into nine voting districts, each with an elected representative on the Board of Directors (see district map).
-Each director is a member of the cooperative and is elected by the members at the Annual Meeting to serve a three year term, with a term limit of 12 years.
-In turn, the Board hires the President and Chief Executive Officer (CEO) who is responsible for overseeing the day-to-day operation of the business.
-Through the National Rural Electrical Cooperative Association (NRECA), cooperative directors have access to three levels of education to help them understand their roles and responsibilities.
+Each director is a member of the cooperative and is elected by the members at the Annual Meeting to serve a three-year term, with a term limit of 12 years.
+In turn, the Board hires the President and Chief Executive Officer (CEO), who is responsible for overseeing the day-to-day operation of the business.
+Through the National Rural Electrical Cooperative Association (NRECA), cooperative directors can access three levels of education to help them understand their roles and responsibilities.
 Learn more about how the co-op works.

 Roger Wiff - District 7

 Elected to the board in 2012, Roger Wiff is in his third term as a director and chairman of the board.
 He is a small business owner in trucking, based out of Spring Valley, Wisconsin.
 Wiff’s experience includes the Farm Bureau, Pierce County Economic Development Corporation, River Falls United Methodist Church – Wesley Foundation, as well as years on the PPCS board.
 He contributes his expertise as a small business owner along with financials, human resources, and operations experience.
 When it comes to decision making, Wiff asks first – how the decision affects the members and secondly, how it affects the mission of the cooperative.
 His continued education, experience, and ability to collaborate effectively to solve problems are strengths that Roger carries as a director.
 Roger and his wife live in Spring Valley.